Central High School (Tulsa, Oklahoma)

-Central High School is the oldest high school in Tulsa, Oklahoma.
+Central High School is the oldest high school in Tulsa, Oklahoma, United States.
 It was founded in 1906 as Tulsa High School, and located in downtown Tulsa until 1976.
 The school now has a 47 acre campus in northwest Tulsa.
 Tulsa Central is part of the Tulsa Public Schools, Oklahoma's largest school district, and is a public school for students from grades 6 through 12.
 Since 1997 it has served as a fine and performing arts magnet school.

 History

 The original Tulsa High School was erected in 1906 at Fourth and Boston in downtown Tulsa.
 In 1913 it became the third school in the state to win accreditation.
 A new building opened in 1917 at the corner of Sixth and Cincinnati, and was enlarged in 1922.
 The Manual Arts building at Ninth and Cincinnati was added in 1925.
 Tulsa Central was at one time said to be the second largest high school in the country, and included an indoor pool, an indoor track, an extensive art collection, and a large pipe organ.

 Central was Tulsa's only public high school for white students, and by 1938 it had grown to its peak enrollment of more than 5,000 students in grades 10–12.
 Finally, Tulsa opened two new high schools: Webster High School in West Tulsa (in 1938), and Will Rogers High School east of downtown (in 1939).
 Booker T. Washington High School was established for African American students in 1913.
 Tulsa's schools were legally racially segregated until 1955, and remained segregated de facto at least into the 1970s, due to population patterns and school policies.

 The construction of Tulsa's Inner Dispersal Loop freeway impaired the school's access to the outdoor physical education facilities at Central Park and Tracy Park.
 The cost of downtown parking was also a problem.
 These factors led to the decision to move the school out of downtown.
 The new 47 acre campus was opened in 1976, at 31st West Avenue and Edison Street, in the portion of northwest Tulsa that is located in Osage County.

-The old Central High School building at Sixth and Cincinnati was leased by Public Service Company of Oklahoma ("PSO").
+The old Central High School building at Sixth and Cincinnati was leased by Public Service Company of Oklahoma (PSO).
 After a complete renovation and extensive interior modifications in 1977, it now serves as PSO's headquarters.
 The renovated and adapted building has been named a Tulsa landmark by the Tulsa Foundation for Architecture.
 The former Manual Arts Building at Ninth and Cincinnati is now part of the downtown campus of Tulsa Community College.
 PSO terminated the old high school building lease and bought the building outright in 2013.